green-coding-solutions/documentation/content/en/docs/measuring/playwright.md

         command: sleep 5
 ```

+This helper significantly simplifies your workflow by handling the setup for you.

+---

+## Defining Playwright Commands

+As shown above, you can define steps of type `playwright` in your flow.

 - `type: playwright`
   Defines a Playwright step instead of a shell command.
+- `container: gmt-playwright-nodejs`
+  This must match the container provided by the GMT Playwright helper.
 - `command:` **[str]**
   A JavaScript/TypeScript snippet that is executed via Playwright inside the container.